orbeet-io/beaver/README.md

 [ytt overlays](https://carvel.dev/ytt/docs/v0.39.0/ytt-overlays/) by providing `ytt.yaml` or `ytt.yml` files or a `ytt` folder inside your `beaver` project(s).

-You can use `beaver` variables inside ytt files (outside of ytt folder), because `beaver` considers those as value files.
+You can use `beaver` variables inside ytt files (outside ytt folder), because `beaver` considers those as value files.

 ## Create resources using kubectl create